 More and more of us are waiting until we are older to even think about kids – and that’s ok!
 But when it comes to age, it’s useful to understand the facts so you can make informed decisions about when to start a family – and understand the risks and your options if you do decide to try for a baby later in life.

 Age and Fertility for women

-Age is the single biggest factor affecting a woman’s chances of conceiving and giving birth to a healthy baby.
+Age is one of the biggest (and most annoying) factors impacting women’s chances of conceiving and having a healthy pregnancy.
 Several scientific papers show that a woman’s fertility starts to decline when she is in her early 30s, with the decline speeding up after 35.
-The below figure clearly (NHS statistics) illustrates the association between age and IVF birth-rate.
-The higher the age, the lower the chances of a live birth.
+This can impact natural conception, but it also has a bearing on the success of assisted fertility treatments too.

 Age and fertility for Men